zacharyqueralt/cloudflareddns/README.md

 # cloudflareddns

-Just a simple cloudflare ddns script I use and thought id share becuse there arent many out there.
+Just a simple cloudflare ddns script I made, use and thought i'd share becuse there aren't many out there.

 Capable of multiple zones, multiple cloudflare accounts, multiple records.